To watch video version of this post click here.

 The way our parents’ generation chose to combat social justice issues was to try and erase difference.
 They impressed upon us that we’re all the same and the idea here was to instill the thought that everybody is essentially the same underneath and so there was nothing to fear.
 As a result of this programming, many Millennials developed the habit of ignoring their self-defense alarm when it was actually needed.
 In addition, we were not given the skills to actively self-regulate this system because we were taught that there is no threat.
 Alternatively, when our alarm does go off, we tend to jump straight into self-preservation mode- fight-or-flight.
 I’ve spoken about this in my recent post on Giving Your Child More Freedom.

-This was a well-intentioned but misguided theory because erasure doesn’t take into account that ignoring the difference does not erase the difference and therefore can still set off our defense system.
+This was a well-intentioned but misguided theory because erasure doesn’t take into account that ignoring the difference does not actually make the difference go away and therefore can still set off our defense system.

 Don’t stand like a deer in the headlights next time your child misbehaves.
 Grab the Scripts for Managing Crazy-Making Behaviour and know exactly what to say next time your toddler or preschooler isn’t listening.